Guidelines for making an application

 See the section Attachments.

-See the section Appending a reference to the application.
+See the section Appending a recommendation to the application.

 9. PROXIMITY